-If you feel that an error has occurred in the grading of any assignment, you may, within one week of the date the assignment is returned to you, write a memo to me and request an explanation and re-evaluation of the assignment.
-Attach the original assignment to the memo and explain fully and carefully why you think the assignment should be re-graded.
-Be advised that as in business and life, the re-evaluation process can result in three types of grade adjustments: positive, none, or negative.
+If you feel that an error has occurred in the grading of any assignment, you may, within two (2) weeks of the date the assignment is returned to you, write a memo to me describing your concerns and request either (1) an explanation, or (2) a re-evaluation/regrading of the assignment.
+Be advised that as in business and life, the re-evaluation/regrading process may result in three types of grade adjustments: positive, none, or negative.

-8.2.2 Team/Peer Evaluations
+8.2.2 Team/Peer Evaluations (optional component)

-Each of you will have the opportunity to complete a peer evaluation of the members of your team with respect to the team final project.
-A copy of the peer evaluation form will be posted on BB.
+I do not grade individual team performance and individual team performance is not a component of your final grade.
+Depending on the semester and class performance, you may have the opportunity to complete a peer evaluation of the members of your team with respect to the team assignments or consulting project.
+If used, a copy of the peer evaluation form will be posted on BB.
 Please note: